 For this skillet cauliflower pasta, roasted cauliflower, and andouille sausage are tossed with cooked spinach, goat cheese, and bow-tie pasta.
 It’s all made in your largest skillet.
 One pan, one dish, wonderful meal.

 We’re fools for recipes that come together with as little stovetop juggling as possible.
 Take this skillet cauliflower pasta recipe with sausage.
-The cauliflower and sausage roast in the oven while the pasta and spinach do their thing on the stovetop.
-Then, as the author explains, it all comes together with a little pasta water and a a little goat cheese.
+First, the cauliflower and sausage roast in the oven while the pasta and spinach do their thing on the stovetop.
+Then, as the author explains, it all comes together with pasta water and a little goat cheese.
 The only trick to having it come together is you need to have a really large pan so everything fits in a single layer.
-If you don’t have a skillet big enough, use 2 skillets or swap in a large roasting pan.–Renee Schettler Rossi
+If you don’t have a skillet big enough, use 2 skillets or swap in a large roasting pan.–David Leite

 - 3/4 teaspoon whole cumin seeds

 - 12 ounces spinach large stems removed, roughly chopped, or baby spinach